venkatesh87/angular2-typescript-material2-boilerplate/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.

+## Prerequisite: Install Node.js and npm

+If Node.js and npm aren't already on your machine, [install them](http://blog.npmjs.org/post/85484771375/how-to-install-npm).
+Our examples require node v4.x.x or higher and npm 3.x.x or higher.
+To check which version you are using, run node -v and npm -v in a terminal window.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You can configure the default HTTP port and the one used by the LiveReload server with two command-line options :

+> ng serve --host 0.0.0.0 --port 4201 --live-reload-port 49153

 ## Code scaffolding